Have you ever written a business plan? Did you enjoy the process? Or maybe you’re one of the lucky few who have never had to write one.

 I liken these boxes to lego building blocks.
 You can use the same basic building blocks to build both simple and complex models.

 Like lego blocks, the canvas also invites an element of play and creativity which is healthy for achieving breakthrough innovation.

 But most importantly, the lightweight nature of the canvas is ideally suited for the innovator’s journey, which is best characterized more as a search than the execution of a working business model.
 This requires a multi-faceted plan of attack (to avoid ending up on a local maximum) and an agile mindsight that can quickly adapt and evolve with on-the-ground learning.

 How many people keep their business models updated?
 Doing so with a Lean Canvas is not only quick but an effective way for telling your business model progress story to a room full of external stakeholders (aka advisors and investors).

 Intrigued?
 Take the 20-minute business model challenge at http://leancanvas.com

 Already convinced?
 Cast your vote as a comment:

 Who will win - Business model or Business Plan?

-About the Author: Ash Maurya is the author of the best-selling book Running Lean and creator of the 1-page business model format Lean Canvas.
-Grab his free video on the #1 reason why new products fail.
+About the Author: Ash Maurya is the author of the best-selling book Running Lean and the creator of the 1-page business model format Lean Canvas.